aurelienfernandez/EscapeFromIRS/readme.md

 #### Step 8

-Once you landed, join your partner on the nearest road, if you choose the right friends, basically smooth sailing until the Mexican border.
-Give him some money to thank him, and tell him to never try to contact you again, or you will be found by the FBI after.
-Otherwise, kill him at the first stop he makes, as he will betray you otherwise and deliver you to the police, and take his car.
+Once you landed, join your partner on the nearest road, kill him at the first stop he makes, as he will betray you by delivering you to the police, and take his car.

 #### Step 9